teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 * opening and closing checklists
 * safety, compliance and security
 * procurement
-* staff rostering / payroll
+* staff rostering and compliance
 * cleaning schedules
-* maintenance schedules
+* equipment supplies and maintenance

 ## **repeating tasks - 1 or multiple teams**